Polymer/old-docs-site/0.5/platform/web-animations.md

 - Animations only fill beyond their parent iteration if:
     - the relevant fill value is selected for the animation;
     - the matching fill value is selected for the parent; and
-    - this is the first parent iteration (for `fill: 'backwards'`) or last parent iteration (for `fill: 'forwards'`)
+    - this is the first parent iteration (for `fill: 'backwards'`, `fill: 'both'`) or last parent iteration (for `fill: 'forwards', fill: 'both'`)
-- Missing `duration` values for TimingGroups are generated based on the calculated durations of the child animations.
+- Missing `duration` values for `AnimationEffectTiming` are generated based on the calculated durations of the child animations.

 The following example illustrates these rules:

-    var animationGroup = new AnimationGroup([
+    var groupEffect = new GroupEffect([
-      new AnimationSequence([
+      new SequenceEffect([
-        new Animation(..., {duration: 3000}),
+        new KeyframeEffect(..., {duration: 3000}),
-        new Animation(..., {duration: 5000, fill: 'both'})
+        new KeyframeEffect(..., {duration: 5000, fill: 'both'})
       ], {duration: 6000, delay: 3000, fill: 'none'}),
-      new Animation(..., {duration: 8000, fill: 'forwards'})
+      new KeyframeEffect(..., {duration: 8000, fill: 'forwards'})
     ], {iterations: 2, fill: 'forwards'});

 In this example:

-- The `AnimationSequence` has an explicit `duration` of 6 seconds, and so the second child animation will only play for the first 3 of its 5 second duration
+- The `SequenceEffect` has an explicit `duration` of 6 seconds, and so the second child animation will only play for the first 3 of its 5 second duration
-- The `AnimationGroup` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
+- The `GroupEffect` has no explicit duration, and will be provided with a calculated duration of the max (`duration + delay`) of its children - in this case 9 seconds.
-- Although `fill: "both"` is specified for the second `Animation` within the `AnimationSequence`, the `AnimationSequence` itself has a `fill` of "none".
-Hence, as the animation ends right at the end of the `AnimationSequence`, the animation will only fill backwards, and only up until the boundary of the `AnimationSequence` (i.e. 3 seconds after the start of the `AnimationGroup`).
+- Although `fill: "both"` is specified for the second `KeyframeEffect` within the `SequenceEffect`, the `SequenceEffect` itself has a `fill` of "none".
+Hence, as the animation ends right at the end of the `SequenceEffect`, the animation will only fill backwards, and only up until the boundary of the `SequenceEffect` (i.e. 3 seconds after the start of the `GroupEffect`).
-- The `Animation` inside the `AnimationGroup` and the `AnimationGroup` are both `fill: "forwards"`.
+- The `KeyframeEffect` inside the `GroupEffect` and the `GroupEffect` are both `fill: "forwards"`.
 Therefore the animation will fill forward in two places:
-    - from 8 seconds after the `AnimationGroup` starts until the second iteration of the `AnimationGroup` starts (i.e. for 1 second)
+    - from 8 seconds after the `GroupEffect` starts until the second iteration of the `GroupEffect` starts (i.e. for 1 second)
-    - from 17 seconds after the `AnimationGroup` starts, extending forward indefinitely.
+    - from 17 seconds after the `GroupEffect` starts, extending forward indefinitely.

 ## Playing Animations

-In order to play an `Animation` or `TimingGroup`, an `AnimationPlayer` must be constructed:
+In order to play an `MotionEffect` or other `AnimationEffectReadOnly` (such as a group or sequence), an `Animation` must be constructed:

-    var player = document.timeline.play(myAnimation);
+    var animation = document.timeline.play(myEffect);

-AnimationPlayers provide complete control the start time and current playback head of their attached animation.
+Animations provide complete control the start time and current playback head of their attached animation.
 However, players can't modify any internal details of an animation.

-AnimationPlayers can be used to pause, seek, reverse, or modify the playback rate of an animation.
+Animations can be used to pause, seek, reverse, or modify the playback rate of an animation.
+For more information on these operations, check out [this Web Updates blogpost](https://developers.google.com/web/updates/2014/12/web-animation-playback?hl=en).

-`document.timeline.currentTime` is a timeline's global time.
-It gives the number of seconds since the document fired its load event.

 {% include other-resources.html %}